 - The right to love and be loved by both of your parents without feeling guilt or disapproval.

 - The right to be protected from your parents’ anger with each other.

-- The right to be kept out of the middle of your parents’ conflict, including the right not to pick sides, carry messages, or hear complaints about the other parent.
+- The right to be kept out of the middle of your parents’ conflict.
+This includes the right not to pick sides, carry messages or hear complaints about the other parent.

 - The right not to have to choose one of your parents over the other.

 - The right not to have to be responsible for the burden of either of your parents’ emotional problems.